 Well, Barry Diller said this week that the film industry as we know it is not dying.
 She is already dead.
 And how.

-These streaming services have made something they call 'movies'.
+These streaming services have come up with something they call 'movies'.
 They are not movies.
 They are a strange algorithmic process that created things that last about 100 minutes.
 The world of cinema as it was before is over and will never return.Barry Diller in a media interview at the Allen & Company Sun Valley Conference.

 They are words of steel.
 Tomb words.

-The gist of Diller's talk is that streaming services like Amazon Prime aren't built to sell movies to people.
-They are created to sell to people… themselves, streaming subscriptions.
-And more stuff from ecommerce platforms like Amazon.
+The gist of Diller's talk is that streaming services like Amazon Prime aren't designed to sell cinema to people.
+They are created to sell to people ... themselves, streaming subscriptions.
+And more things from ecommerce platforms like Amazon.
 Amazon figured this out earlier, but struggled to structure an offer.
 Netflix has created a great offer, but it is structured only today to sell something else.

 Media companies spend billions every year on content to create exclusive shows and movies that entice users to subscribe to their services.
 Netflix (which for Diller has already won the war, and will be as unreachable as Amazon for commerce) revealed last quarter that it plans to spend more than $ 17 billion in content this year.